ICST-Technion/s22_lab-safety-manager/README.md

 ## How to use the device:
 1. Connect the sonoff to electricity and connect the machine to the sonoff.
 2. Connect the device to electricity.
-3. Manage permissions and users through Safety Manger Website.
+3. Manage permissions and users through Safety Manger Website (Notice - level 1 is the highest permission, allows usage of all the machines).

 ## Important links:
 1. Safety Manger Website - https://safetymanager-52fc3.web.app/